The Central Bank of Jordan

 In addition to the aforementioned laws and regulations, the Civil Law No (43) of 1976, which regulated contract law in Jordan, also supports JoPACC's activities as a payment system operator.
 The participants on any system operated by JoPACC must sign a contract document binding themselves to the system's operating rules, participation requirements, service level agreements, and business continuity plans.
 In addition, participants are contractually obliged to comply with CBJ arrangements to ensure that they meet any of the obligations that arise because of their participation in the systems.
 JoPACC is committed to always seek the consultation of the CBJ before issuing and/or amending any of the operating rules and procedures it maintains over its payment systems.

 The governance of a payment system should incorporate international standards for the management of risks and the communication of payment data across the ecosystem.
 Subsequently, JoPACC has integrated prominent international standards into its own governance structure.
-For example, JoPACC has adopted the ISO 20022 messaging standard for its instant payment scheme, CliQ, and will be upgrading the Jordan Mobile Payments Switch to this standard.
+For example, JoPACC has adopted the ISO 20022 messaging standard for its instant payment scheme, CliQ, and has upgraded the Jordan Mobile Payments Switch to this standard.

 Importantly, given their potential to transmit shocks across the financial system, the management of risks for payment systems should form a foundational element of a payment system's governance.
 The Principles for Financial Market Infrastructure (PFMI), published in 2012 by the Committee on Payments and Market Infrastructure, are the international standards for financial market infrastructures (e.g., payment systems) to strengthen and preserve financial stability.
 The PFMIs were designed for systemically important payment systems, which do not include any of JoPACC's systems.
 That being said, JoPACC has considered the PFMIs as integral guiding principles of its Risk Management culture, using it as a benchmark for its annual risk assessments.
 In doing so, JoPACC will apply the subset of the principles relevant to payment systems deemed applicable to its own payment systems.
 JoPACC further aims to improve the governance surrounding the financial market infrastructure in Jordan, decrease the overall risk on the national payment system, and improve Jordan's compliance with the PFMIs.